 Art Deco District

-Little Havana Have you ever had the occasion of visiting Cuba?
+Have you ever had the occasion of visiting Cuba?
 If not, you can visit the Little Havana section of Miami, developed from an insurgence of Cubans moving to the area once Fidel Castro came to power in 1959.
-The neighborhood, blending American sympathies with traditional Cuban elements, serves as host to a number of restaurants and shops emulating the authenticity of storefronts residing in Cuba.
+The neighborhood, blending American sympathies with traditional Cuban elements, serves as host to several restaurants and shops emulating the authenticity of storefronts residing in Cuba.
 Aside from commercial real estate, the Mediterranean-styled homes feature wrap-around porches, where natives are seen smoking fine tobaccos from the district’s cigar stores.

 Vizcaya Museum and Gardens